grese/paintr/README.md

 # paintr
 A javascript paint tool using canvas.
+Written in plain-ol Javascript (No third-party dependencies).

 ## Usage:
 Eventually, there will be a minified production file, but for now